Symmetric Matrices

 Observation: Note we didn’t specify that the matrix in Property 4 needs to be symmetric.
 By Property 3 and 4, we see that if all the eigenvalues of a square matrix are distinct then the matrix must be symmetric.

-Observation: Unfortunately not all symmetric matrices have distinct eigenvalues, as can be seen from the diagonal matrix with 1, 1, 2 on the main diagonal.
+Unfortunately not all symmetric matrices have distinct eigenvalues as can be seen from the diagonal matrix with 1, 1, 2 on the main diagonal.
 As we know from Property 1 of Determinants and Linear Equations, the eigenvalues of this matrix are the values on the main diagonal, namely 1, 1 and 2, which are clearly not distinct.
 Since all diagonal matrices are symmetric, this provides a simple counterexample.

 It still turns out that any symmetric matrix has a spectral decomposition (with distinct orthonormal eigenvectors), as can be seen from the Spectral Decomposition Theorem (see Spectral Decomposition.